 If you have a pebblecrete pool that is stained or has seen better days, you may be wondering if you can paint your pool and pool surrounds.
 Is it a good idea to paint pebblecrete?
-In this article, we’ll give you all the details – and a quick step-by-step guide that will help you paint your pebblecrete pool.
+In this article, we’ll give you all the details – and a quick step-by-step guide that will help pool owners paint the pebblecrete pool easily.
 Let’s get started.

 You Can Paint Pebblecrete – But You Need To Start With The Right Paint

 You can’t just use any type of paint to paint the interior of a pebblecrete pool, and your pool surface.
-We recommend using a high-quality paint that’s been specifically formulated for pools, and provides additional resistance to soiling and staining, and can boost colour effect and reduce wear.
+We recommend using a high-quality paint that’s been specifically formulated for pools, and provides additional resistance to soiling and staining, and can boost colour effect and reduce wear and tear.

 Luxapool Poolside Paving products are usually our top choice.
 Luxapool pool paint and Superseal primer are ideal for painting a pebblecrete surface.
 The Superseal primer uses easy to apply acrylic resins which help seal the surface of pebblecrete, and enhance the final colour of the paint.
 Luxapool is also water based and is a non-slip, rubberised material that’s safe for both pools and pool surrounds.
 Not only this, but it also reduces staining – which helps protect the surface of long term surface cleaning.